ohmarcie/D2_data_visualizations/README.md

 All visualizations use D3.js.
 The tree map and circle packing was viewed and worked on using observableHq notebook.
+The baseline was worked on using local server, it has it's own HTML.

 The baseline visualization:
 1. A resused visualization provided and made by Dr. Bo Fu